-Table 9 shows that Majority of the respondents (70 percent) disagreed with the fact that internal audit is considered as a stage in the career development of internal audit staff in the bank as well as (68.3 percent) of the respondent also disagreed with the fact that internal audit is one stage in the promotion process of internal audit staff in the bank.
-And (63.3 percent) of the respondent disagreed with the fact that internal audit staff in the bank.
+Table 9 shows that Majority of the respondents (48.3 percent) disagreed with the fact that internal audit is considered as a stage in the career development of internal audit staff in the bank as well as

-Good win (2001) states that internal auditors who operate in settings with more organizational career opportunities will invest more effort in their work in order to increase their promotion opportunities than those with fewer opportunities for organizational advancement who will invest less effort in their work, resulting in a lower performance level.
+(57.3 percent) of the respondent also disagreed with the fact that internal audit is one stage in the promotion process of internal audit staff in the bank.
+And, Good win (2001) states that internal auditors who operate in settings with more organizational career opportunities will invest more effort in their work in order to increase their promotion opportunities than those with fewer opportunities for organizational advancement who will invest less effort in their work, resulting in a lower performance level.